tailwindlabs/tailwindcss.com/source/docs/upgrading-to-v1.blade.md

 In v0.x, `require('tailwindcss/defaultConfig')` returned a function that returned the default config when invoked.

-In v1.0, it simply returns the object:
+In v1.0, it returns the object:

 ```diff
 - let defaultConfig = require('tailwindcss/defaultConfig')()